Charles I of Austria: Proclamations of November 1918

 Instead, on 12 November, the day after he issued his proclamation, the independent Republic of German-Austria was proclaimed, followed by the proclamation of the First Hungarian Republic on 16 November.
 An uneasy truce-like situation ensued and persisted until 23 to 24 March 1919, when Charles left for Switzerland, escorted by the commander of the small British guard detachment at Eckartsau, Lieutenant Colonel Edward Lisle Strutt.

 As the imperial train left Austria on 24 March, Charles issued another proclamation in which he confirmed his claim of sovereignty, declaring that:

 [W]hatever the national assembly of German Austria has resolved with respect to these matters since 11 November is null and void for me and my House.

 The newly established republican government of Austria was not aware of this "Manifesto of Feldkirch" at this time—it had been dispatched only to King Alfonso XIII of Spain and to Pope Benedict XV through diplomatic channels—and politicians in power were irritated by the Emperor's departure without explicit abdication.

 The Austrian Parliament responded on 3 April with the Habsburg Law, which dethroned and banished the Habsburgs.
 Charles was barred from ever returning to Austria.
 Other male Habsburgs could only return if they renounced all intentions of reclaiming the defunct throne and accepted the status of ordinary citizens.
 Another law passed on the same day abolished all nobility in Austria.
-In Switzerland, Charles and his family briefly took residence at Castle Wartegg near Rorschach at Lake Constance, and later moved to Château de Prangins at Lake Geneva on 20 May.
+In Switzerland, Charles and his family briefly took residence at Wartegg Castle, near Rorschach at Lake Constance, and later moved to Château de Prangins at Lake Geneva on 20 May.